Camping, hiking, boating and a great beach

 Overnight camping fees include (1) day pass for use of facilities within the Recreation Area.

-Hiking Trails Around the Lake
+Hiking Trails Around Lake Como

 The Lake Como National Recreation Trailhead is located near the Rock Creek Horse Camp campground.